nathandietz/ExportDocAsJPEG/Illustractor_Action_Breakdown.md

 ### JPEG Export Settings
 These are set to best work for my personal workflow.
-Adjust these as needed in the `ExportDocAsJPEG.jsx` script to best fit your need.
+Adjust as needed in to best fit your need.

 | Setting Name | Script Variable | Script Value | Range of Options |
 | --- | --- | --- | --- |